-&lt;sup>2 HUD allows grantees to use up to 15% of the total grant award for planning activities.
+2 HUD allows grantees to use up to 15% of the total grant award for planning activities.
 Planning expenditures can be counted towards the 80% expenditure requirement for spending in HUD-defined MID areas as long as there's a clear tie regarding how planning activities benefit those areas.

-4.2 SUB-PROGRAM OBJECTIVES
+3.2 SUB-PROGRAM OBJECTIVES

 Program funds through the AHCP will be exclusively directed to benefit the HUD-defined MID areas (Sarpy, Dodge, and Douglas counties).
-To promote the production of additional affordable housing in disaster-impacted communities, DED will use CDBG-DR funds to provide gap financing to projects also receiving LIHTC awards from NIFA through this sub-program.
+To promote the production of additional affordable housing in disaster-impacted communities, DED will use CDBG-DR funds to provide gap financing (i.e., loans) to -LIHTC multifamily rental projects.